-RCTC's healthcare documentation and medical administrative assistant programs stress extensive building of medical terminology and a highly developed skill in medical transcription as well as general office skills and technology training.
-Medical letters to referring physicians along with reports in the medical record regarding the patients' examinations, operations, and tests are emphasized.
+RCTC's Medical Administrative Assistant Program emphasizes extensive medical terminology and a highly developed skill in medical transcription as well as general office skills and technology training.
+Medical letters to referring physicians along with reports in the patient's medical record regarding examinations, operations, procedures, and tests are emphasized.
 Students will learn how diseases affect the body and which drugs and other treatments are used to treat illnesses.
-Students will be trained for transcriptionist and office support positions in medical offices, clinics, hospitals, insurance companies, and firms which provide medical supplies and equipment.
+Students will be trained for administrative assistant positions in medical offices, clinics, hospitals, insurance companies, and firms which provide medical supplies and equipment.